punkbrwstr/pynto/README.md

 ## Why pynto?

- - Expressive: Intuitive postfix syntax; parameters expand word functionality; combinators tame the stack
+ - Expressive: Intuitive syntax with parameters that expand word functionality and combinators tame the stack
  - Batteries included:  Datetime-based row ranges; moving window statistics
- - Performant: Efficient numpy-based internals--no Python loops
+ - Performant: Efficient numpy internals
  - Interoperable: Seemlessly integration with pandas/numpy

 ## What does it look like?